-This course places a strong emphasis upon Internet research of case studies, professional codes of ethics and additional tools for solving engineering ethics problems.
+This course places a strong emphasis upon internet research of case studies, professional codes of ethics and additional tools for solving engineering ethics problems.
 The professional role that engineering and engineering technologists have to ethically serve society is an underlying theme.

-EE105 Fundamental Properties of DC Circuits (Lab included) CU 4:8.8.8
+ET105 Fundamental Properties of DC Circuits (Lab included) 4 credits Prerequisite: MA105 with a "C" or better